Frequently Asked Report Card Questions

 Do you seek feedback from stakeholders in the field?

-In developing the advanced framework in 2020, we convened over 200 field experts, including lived experience experts, to inform and guide the development of the framework.
-Before the Report Cards are released each year, we invite state Attorneys General, Governors, and statewide human trafficking coordinators to review and provide feedback on their state’s Analysis Report.
-We review all of the feedback we receive and, where appropriate as it relates to the advanced framework, we incorporate the feedback into the state’s Analysis Report.
+In developing the advanced legislative framework in 2020, we convened over 200 field experts, including lived experience experts, to inform and guide the development of the framework.
+Additionally, before the Report Cards are released each year, we invite state Attorneys General, Governors, and statewide human trafficking coordinators to review and provide feedback on their state’s Analysis Report.
+We review all of the feedback we receive and, where appropriate as it relates to the advanced legislative framework, we incorporate the feedback into the state’s Analysis Report.

 Do you have a cut-off date for legislative changes to be included in the annual Report Cards?